dhanush/DAAS/README.md

 ### Delete Relation between Entities :
-For eg: To remove the relation  Entity A ----relation-name----> Entity B
+For eg: To remove only the relation  Entity A ----relation-name----> Entity B

+    boolean status = daasClient.removeRelation(A, B, "relation-name");